Marine Litter Report 2022

 Marine Litter Strategy

-The Northern Ireland Marine Litter Strategy contains measures designed to change attitudes and behaviour towards littering.
-This will be done through education, adequate provision of bins, fining offenders and collecting data on the extent of the problem.
+Although the Northern Ireland Marine Litter Strategy expired in December 2020 the structure it provides remains relevant to how we are addressing marine litter.
+The Strategy contained measures designed to change attitudes and behaviour towards littering; through education, adequate provision of bins, fining offenders and collecting data on the extent of the problem which are on-going.

 Marine and Fisheries Division’s role in implementation includes on-going communication with stakeholders through face-to-face meetings and this website.
 Support will be provided and best practice shared among stakeholders, whilst keeping track of implementation and reporting on progress.